2008–09 NFL playoffs: AFC: Baltimore Ravens 27, Miami Dolphins 9

 The game featured a Dolphins offense which had an NFL-low 13 giveaways against a Ravens defense that led the league in takeaways with 34.
 The Ravens defense ended up triumphant, forcing five turnovers en route to victory.

 On the game's opening drive, Baltimore fullback Le'Ron McClain fumbled which linebacker Joey Porter recovered and returned to midfield.
 Several plays later, Miami advanced to the Ravens 1-yard line, but was unable to get into the end zone with two consecutive plays and ended up settling for a Dan Carpenter field goal to take a 3–0 lead.
 Baltimore responded with a drive to the Dolphins 5-yard line, featuring a 31-yard reception by tight end Todd Heap and scored with Matt Stover's 23-yard field goal to tie the game.

 Midway through the second quarter, Ravens safety Ed Reed intercepted a pass from Chad Pennington and returned it 64 yards for a touchdown.
 Then after forcing a punt, Joe Flacco's 31-yard completion to Derrick Mason set up Stover's second field goal to give the Ravens a 13–3 halftime lead.

 Miami's misfortunes continued in the second half.
 On their first drive of the second half, Pennington threw his third interception of the game.
 Then after a punt, Dolphins running back Patrick Cobbs fumbled while being tackled by Marques Douglas and linebacker Terrell Suggs recovered it on Miami's 19-yard line.
 Three plays later, McClain scored on an 8-yard touchdown run to make it 20–3.
 The Dolphins responded with a drive to the Ravens 13-yard line, only to lose the ball on Pennington's fourth interception of the game, and his second to Reed.

 Early in the fourth quarter, Pennington's 45-yard completion to Davone Bess set up his 2-yard touchdown pass to Ronnie Brown, cutting the score to 20–9 after Frank Walker blocked the extra point attempt.
 But the Ravens defense shut out Miami for the rest of the game.
 Meanwhile, a 48-yard run by Willis McGahee set up a 5-yard touchdown by Flacco, making the final score 27–9.

-This would be the Dolphins last playoff appearance until the 2016 NFL playoffs, as well as their most recent home playoff game.
+This would be the Dolphins' last playoff appearance until the 2016 NFL playoffs, and their most recent home playoff game.

-This was the second postseason meeting between the Ravens and Dolphins, with Baltimore winning the only prior meeting 20–3 in the 2001 AFC Wild Card playoffs.
+This marked the second postseason meeting between the Ravens and Dolphins, with Baltimore winning their prior meeting 20–3 in the 2001 AFC Wild Card playoffs.